-The School will apply disciplinary measures to pupils who bully.
-Any disciplinary sanctions imposed will reflect the seriousness of the bullying incident(s).
+The School will apply disciplinary measures where appropriate in accordance with the School's Behaviour Policy.
+Any disciplinary sanctions imposed will reflect the seriousness of the bullying incident(s) and will be proportionate to the offence.
+The School will take into account the impact of disciplinary measures on any SEND or certain health conditions or vulnerabilities.

-If bullying behaviour continues following a suspension and/or is serious or persistent, this may lead to permanent exclusion (expulsion) by the Head.
-The Head may take into account the pupil disciplinary record and will consider whether the DSL should also be informed and the School's Safeguarding procedures instigated.
+If bullying behaviour continues following a suspension and/or is serious or persistent, this may lead to permanent exclusion (expulsion) by the Head, following the School's Behaviour Policy.
+The Head may take into account the pupil disciplinary record and will consider whether the DSL should also be informed and the School's Safeguarding and Child Protection Policy and procedures instigated.

 Where there are concerns that a criminal act has or may be committed, the matter may need to be referred to the police and/or Children's Social Services.
-This will not determine or prejudice the School's right to act in accordance with its own disciplinary procedures, but the school will consider and act on the advice of external bodies as appropriate.
+This will not determine or prejudice the School's right to act in accordance with its own disciplinary procedures, but the School will consider and act on the advice of external bodies as appropriate.
+Specifically, the School should not undertake their own investigation of the allegation/s without prior consultation with the Police and/or the LADO, so as not to jeopardise statutory investigations.